 The following provisions will apply to the amendment and termination of the plan.
 To the extent that a benefit does not address amendment or termination of the benefit, the following provisions will also apply to such benefit.
 The State, through appropriate action of the Commissioner to take such action, will have the right in its sole discretion to amend the plan, the schedule of benefits or any underlying benefit, as applicable, at any time and from time to time and to any extent that it may deem advisable.
 Such modification or amendment will be duly incorporated in writing.
 The State, through appropriate action of the Commissioner to take such action, will have the right in its sole discretion to terminate the plan or any underlying benefit at any time and to the extent that it may deem advisable.
-Any amendment or termination of the plan, the schedule of benefits or underlying benefit will be effective as of the date the State, through the Commissioner, may determine in connection therewith.
-To the extent allowed by Internal Revenue Code and applicable State law, any such amendment may be effective retroactively.
+Any amendment or termination of the State, through the that it may deem advisable.
+Any amendment or termination of the State, through the commissioner, may determine in connection therewith.
+To the extent allowed by

+Internal Revenue Code and applicable State law, any such amendment may be effective retroactively.